This simple, step-by-step guide will show you exactly how to grow shiitake mushrooms — a delightful gourmet AND medicinal mushroom.

 DIY: How to Grow Shiitake Mushrooms

-*These instructions are detailed, so they may look complicated.
-However, growing shiitake mushrooms is actually quite simple (think about how complicated instructions for making a pb&j sandwich look when you see them in writing).
+For reference, think about how complicated instructions for making a peanut butter & jelly sandwich look when you see them in writing.

 - High speed/power drill with a multi-purpose 5/16″ drill bit

-- Food grade wax, some beeswax or cheese wax for sealing your mushroom plugs in the log. note: canning wax isn’t ideal because it becomes really brittle and can fall off leaving your logs open & exposed to being colonized by other mushrooms.
-This actually happened to us a few times and our logs never fruited.
+- Food grade wax, some beeswax or cheese wax for sealing your mushroom plugs in the log.
+Note: canning wax isn’t ideal because it becomes really brittle and can fall off leaving your logs open & exposed to being colonized by other mushrooms.

 You’ll want to let your log “cure” for 2-4 weeks in a shaded, dry environment off of the dirt or forest floor (a garage or shed floor is ideal).
-Healthy, living trees have anti-fungal agents in their sap, so 2 weeks allows time for these to dissipate.
-The reason you want them out of the elements, is to reduce/eliminate other mushrooms from colonizing your logs.
+Healthy, living trees have anti-fungal agents in their sap, so 2 weeks allows time for these compounds to dissipate.

 2. Order Your Shiitake Mushroom Plugs